akinyiv/alx-low_level_programming/0x0B-malloc_free/README.md

 1- Function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
 2- Function that concatenates two strings.
 3- Function that returns a pointer to a 2 dimensional array of integers.
+4- Function that frees a 2 dimensional grid previously created by your alloc_grid function.